Chhotu Ram: Political career

 Chhotu Ram’s political views were shaped by his belief that the economic empowerment of farmers was essential for India’s progress.
 He argued that the british colonial system disproportionately burdened small farmers, who were trapped in cycles of debt and poverty.
 His advocacy for agrarian reforms was revolutionary for its time, as it challenged the entrenched power of moneylenders and urban elites.
 He also emphasised inter-community harmony, recognising that Punjab’s diverse population—comprising Hindus, Muslims, and Sikhs.'
-The Muslim Jats fondly called him Rehbar-i-Azam, while Hindus called him Deenbandhu, due to his advocacy for farmers.

 Chhotu Ram played an important role in agricultural reforms in India during the 1930s.
 He introduced the concept of compensating farmers for their farming expenses, which later developed into the ‘Minimum Support Price’ system.
 He was involved in enacting nine laws aimed at improving the financial and social conditions of farmers.
 Notable legislation included the Punjab Relief of Indebtedness Act, 1934, and the Punjab Debtors’ Protection Act, 1936.
 These laws introduced measures such as debt settlement boards, interest rate limits, and protections for tillers.

 As a member of the Punjab Legislative Council, Chhotu Ram held various portfolios, including agriculture and revenue, during the 1930s and 1940s.
 His significant legislative contributions included:

 Punjab Land Alienation Act (1900): While Chhotu Ram did not draft this act, he was a staunch supporter of its principles, which restricted the transfer of agricultural land to non-agriculturists, protecting farmers from losing land to moneylenders.

 Punjab Restitution of Mortgaged Lands Act (1938): This legislation, championed by Chhotu Ram, allowed farmers to reclaim lands lost to moneylenders by repaying only the principal amount of their loans, without exorbitant interest.

 Mandi Samiti Act (1940): This act established regulated markets (mandis) to ensure fair prices for farmers’ produce, reducing exploitation by middlemen.

 His commitment to secularism and inter-community cooperation was evident in his leadership of the Unionist Party, which balanced the interests of Punjab’s diverse communities.
 However, the rise of communal politics in the 1940s, fuelled by the Muslim League and the demand for Pakistan, challenged the Unionist Party’s cross-communal model, contributing to its decline after Chhotu Ram’s death.